cpjobling/EG-247-Resources/portfolio/lab1/README.md

 ## Doing More

-f you have time remaining, you may wish to work through Appendix A of the textbook.
+If you have time remaining, you may wish to work through Appendix A of the textbook.
 This chapters introduce Matlab in a way that matches the presentation in the rest of the book.
 There are also additional tutorial and video introductions to *Matlab*, *Simulink* and the *Signal Processing Toolbox* in the **Getting Started with Matlab** folder in the Labs section of the Blackboard site for EG-247.

 ----